BitMEX/api-connectors/auto-generated/java/docs/UserApi.md

 <a name="userRequestWithdrawal"></a>
 # **userRequestWithdrawal**
-> Transaction userRequestWithdrawal(currency, amount, address, otpToken, fee, text)
+> Transaction userRequestWithdrawal(currency, amount, otpToken, address, addressId, targetUserId, fee, text)

 Request a withdrawal to an external wallet.